History of the Houston Texans: 2021

 After the 2020 season, the Texans hired David Culley to be their new head coach.
 It was also the end of an era as J.J.
 Watt was released on February 12, 2021, ending his 10-year tenure in Houston.
 He later signed with the Arizona Cardinals, reuniting him with former Texan DeAndre Hopkins.
 In addition, Deshaun Watson publicly demanded a trade, citing disagreement with the team's management and leading to a standoff.
 He would later be accused by several women of sexual assault, with 22 women filing lawsuits against him.
-Due to both factors, the Browns signed veteran journeyman Tyrod Taylor and drafted Davis Mills to play at quarterback in Watson's stead in 2021, ultimately keeping the latter inactive throughout the season despite not releasing or suspending him.
+Due to both factors, the Texans signed veteran journeyman Tyrod Taylor and drafted Davis Mills to play at quarterback in Watson's stead in 2021, ultimately keeping the latter inactive throughout the season despite not releasing or suspending him.

 The Texans struggled again, finishing with a 4–13 record, though Mills showed promise when filling in at quarterback.
 Following the season, Culley was fired after just one season by Texans GM Nick Caserio due to "philosophical differences" in the team's direction, and Watson was traded to the Cleveland Browns after a grand jury declined to indict him on criminal charges related to his accusations.

+2022

+Soon after Culley's firing, coach Lovie Smith, who had previously had previous experience as the head coach of the Chicago Bears from 2004 to 2012 and as the head coach of the Tampa Bay Buccaneers from 2014 to 2016, was hired as the head coach for the Texans.
+In starting their first game of the season against the Indianapolis Colts, the Texans recorded their first tie in franchise history, tying 20–20 against the team.
+Despite the neutral start to the season, the Texans quickly fell to a losing season against the Broncos, and proceeded to have their worst start since the 2005 season.
+The team posted a 9-game losing streak from Week 7 to Week 15, their worst losing streak since 2013 Houston Texans season.
+They also failed to win a home game in 2022, going 0-7-1 at NRG Stadium.

+The Texans were eliminated from playoff contention in Week 13, with a loss against the Cleveland Browns 14–27.
+Due to the unappealing 3-13-1 record posted by Lovie Smith, only hours after their season ending victory against the Colts, the Texans parted ways with him after only one season with the organization, making 2022 the third consecutive year that a head coach was fired during or after the season.